pingcap/community/votes/0642-Defined2014-as-tidb-committer.md

-# A Vote for Defined2014 as TiDB commiter
+# A Vote for Defined2014 as TiDB committer

 ## Proposal